-Energy Smart Colorado partners now facilitate the CARE Program (Colorado Affordable Residential Energy) to assist income-qualified residents in improving the comfort, safety and efficiency of their home.
+Energy Smart Colorado partners collaborate with Energy Outreach Colorado’s Colorado Affordable Residential Energy (CARE) program to assist income-qualified residents in improving the comfort, safety and efficiency of their home.

 This program provides the following, free of charge, for qualifying residents:

 - A home energy assessment or walk-through to identify energy improvements for your home.